openmoh/openmohaa/docs/configuration/server.md

 ### Bots

 OpenMoHAA introduced multiplayer bots which can be used for entertainment or for testing purposes.
+Bots are players controlled by the computer, they appear in the scoreboard with their ping set to **bot**.

 First get the [mp-navigation](https://github.com/openmoh/mp-navigation) pk3, it is needed so bots can navigate through MP maps.
 Then the following variables are used to configure bots: